Posted on November 3, 2022 by Stuart Simington and

 The Standard Instrument is also being updated to include two optional provisions relating to both farm stay accommodation and farm gate premises, including development standards to ensure that the land is suitable for the proposed use, and that the development will not have significant adverse impacts on or near the land.

-To support the above changes, the following land uses will be inserted to the land use table at Direction 5 of the Standard Instrument (which direction speciries the types of development that may be included in the Land Use Table)
+To support the above changes, the following land uses will be inserted to the land use table at Direction 5 of the Standard Instrument (which direction specifies the types of development that may be included in the Land Use Table)

 • Agritourism;